Private Nameservers & Authoritative DNS

 - Click Save server setup.

+These values are what every new hosting account's welcome screen tells the customer to set at their registrar.
 The page then shows you the exact glue records to create — you'll need them in the next step.

 Step 2 — Register glue records at your registrar